Chart Color Schemes

 Yallambie is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Yallambie, as per the latest Census, 89.3% of dwellings were houses, with the remaining 10.7% being semi-detached, apartments, or other types.
-This compares to Melbourne metro's figures of 76.0% houses and 24.0% other dwellings.
-Home ownership in Yallambie stood at 34.1%, with mortgaged dwellings at 39.3% and rented ones at 26.6%.
-The median monthly mortgage repayment was $2,167, aligning with Melbourne metro's average, while the median weekly rent was $340, compared to Melbourne metro's $399.
-Nationally, Yallambie's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.
+Yallambie's dwelling structure, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 76.0% houses and 24.0% other dwellings.
+Home ownership in Yallambie was at 34.1%, with mortgaged dwellings at 39.3% and rented ones at 26.6%.
+The median monthly mortgage repayment was $2,167, aligning with Melbourne metro's average, while the median weekly rent was $340, compared to Melbourne metro's $2,167 and $399 respectively.
+Nationally, Yallambie's mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were lower at $340 compared to the national figure of $375.

 Frequently Asked Questions - Housing